Starfodders/Hearth-Client/README.md

 19. Add stat tracking for user progress under 'collections'
 20. Re: stat tracking, create separate user profile to handle this
 21. 😀 DONE - Website ARIA completion
-22. Mobile Site header needs to disappear on scrolldown
+22. 😀 DONE - Mobile Site header needs to disappear on scrolldown
 23. Pagination for beginner tutorial (maybe)
 24. Font resizing option
-25. Mobile slide scrolling buttons block the text
+25. 😀 DONE - Mobile slide scrolling buttons block the text
-26. Modify flow of content so that finishing the unit gives the option to go to next lesson
+26. 😀 DONE - Modify flow of content so that finishing the unit gives the option to go to next lesson
-27. Also modify the button text to better reflect the state of the unit (complete or in progress)
+27. 😀 DONE - Also modify the button text to better reflect the state of the unit (complete or in progress)
 28. Overhaul tutorial to take place when the piece of relevant content appears, not all at once
+29. Infographic for what each unit covers

 ### Bugs